-Finding a Donor is one of the most important factors in an allogeneic bone marrow transplant in India.
+Finding a Donor is one of the most important factors in an allogeneic bone marrow transplant in India and at affordable costs.

 The Donor will have to travel with the patient to the cancer treatment hospital to meet with the medical team.